 With millions of visitors every year, the Taj Mahal is today one of the most popular and well-known landmarks in the entire world.
 Regardless whether you appreciate the stunning Mughal architecture or the heartfelt love story that accompanies this monument, a visit to the Taj Mahal will surely help to satisfy even the most ardent case of wanderlust.

-Our World Maps feature all 7 Wonders of the Modern World as well as many other fascinating destinations throughout our planet.
+Our World Maps feature all 7 Wonders of the Modern World as well as many other fascinating destinations throughout our diverse planet.
 You can use push pins to track which World Wonders you've already visited or which ones are still on your bucket list!